Professionals

 Aftercare

-During the day, between 08:00 and 18:00, we can answer questions by email from women who are unexpectedly pregnant and have taken the medication.
-We email women after 4 weeks, asking them again to repeat the pregnancy test.
-For her contraceptive use, we refer her to her GP.
+After 4 weeks, we will email people again asking them to repeat the pregnancy test.
+For her contraceptive use, we will refer her to her GP.

 Based on the prevalence of complications from medical abortion, we expect approximately 160 cases per year, distributed across 111 out-of-hours GP clinics.